 Christhatai Paksamai (clarinet)

 Christhatai Paksamai is celebrated as a distinguished clarinetist renowned for her technical mastery and unparalleled performances.
 Her dynamic career as both a performer and educator has afforded her the opportunity to travel extensively across the globe, leaving an indelible mark on the international music scene.
-From 2015 to 2019, Christhatai served as a professor of Clarinet at Zhaoqing University, College of Music in Zhaoqing, China.
-Her responsibilities encompassed teaching private lessons, conducting clarinet choirs, facilitating masterclasses, presenting solo recitals, and collaborating within faculty small ensembles.
-She currently holds positions as a member of the esteemed Beijing Contemporary Soloist Group in Beijing, China, the Thai Symphony Orchestra, and the Tacet(i) Ensemble.
+From 2015 to 2019, she was a Clarinet Professor at Zhaoqing University, China, where she taught private lessons, clarinet choir, masterclasses, and played in faculty ensembles.
+She is currently a member of the Beijing Contemporary Soloist Group, the Thailand Symphony Orchestra, and the Tacet(i) Ensemble.

 Siravith Kongbandalsuk (trombone)